.jpg)

 This is why so many people feel misled.
 You thought the company was handling your claim, not some random provider.

-The inconsistency and limited coverage is exactly why lot of consumers struggle with getting repairs/replacements, while others swear that the protection plans saved their items.
+The inconsistency and limited coverage is exactly why a lot of consumers struggle with getting repairs/replacements, while others swear that the protection plans saved their items.

 “I found some contradictory information here, so I wanted to share my extended warranty experience with my Bank of America Customized Cash card.
 Something broke on Friday about three weeks after the warranty with the manufacturer expired.
 I filed a claim yesterday.
 The process was easy to complete online through Card Benefits Services.
 About an hour later, someone called me to request photos, which I submitted.
 This morning, I received another call asking me to purchase a replacement and submit the receipt.
 Also, they said I could purchase something similar, not identical.
 I did so, and roughly an hour after submitting the receipt, they released the funds for me to transfer to my checking account.
 I couldn’t be happier with the fast service.”